 Rating borrower creditworthiness is standard practice across all financial institutions.
 However, banks can also create a separate credit risk scoring/rating method for internal purposes.
 Credit risk rating will help banks and loan officers understand individual credit behavior better and the overall risk within their portfolio.
 The rating can be designed on various quantitative and qualitative factors such as:

 - Financial ratios; and

-- Other operating parameters.
+- Other operating parameters

 Pricing your loan products based on risk categories of borrowers is important to curb credit risks.
-Generally, borrowers having less than average credit history or weak financials are categorized as high-risk individuals and subjected to high interest rates.
+Generally, borrowers with less than average credit history or weak financials are categorized as high-risk individuals and subjected to high interest rates.

 To ensure higher accuracy, banks should price credit risks based on the expected probability of default.
-Internationally, large banks have implemented the Risk-Adjusted Return On Capital (RAROC) framework, which adjusts the interest rates based on the expected loss on loans from the start itself.
-The banks then allocate some capital to cover up the losses incurred on the prospective loan.
+Internationally, large banks have implemented the Risk-Adjusted Return on Capital (RAROC) framework, which adjusts the interest rates based on the expected loss on loans from the start itself.
+The banks then allocate some capital to cover the losses incurred on the prospective loan.

 The RAROC framework helps banks in effective credit risk management and provides better loan pricing to borrowers.

 6. Analytics for credit risk detection and control

 Through AI and ML, banks can now analyze customer credit history to foresee changes in their credit behavior.
 Banks can detect any change in the risk profile of the customer and make effective credit decisions.